-Hive and Swarm Catch Boxes Must be Appropriately Constructed
+Hives Must be Appropriately Constructed and Branded

-Hives must be in good condition so that bees only enter and leave the hive through the entrance designed by the hive manufacturer.
-This will assist bees defend their hives from robber bees.
+Hives (including swarm catch boxes) must be maintained in good condition to minimise the risk of disease spread.
+If bees can only enter and leave the hive through the entrance designed by the hive manufacturer this will assist bees defend their hives from robber bees.

-To facilitate hive inspection hives must have combs in removable frames.
-Hives must be branded in accordance with state or territory regulations.

-Top bar hives are permitted but only if the combs can be individually and separately removed from the hive without a need to cut or tear them from the walls of the hive.
+To facilitate the hive inspection required in Part B section 3 of the Code, all hives must have removable combs.
+Top bar hives are permitted but only if the combs can be individually and separately removed from the hive for inspection.

-Swarm catch boxes must be specifically constructed for that purpose and identified.
+This section also contains a requirement that all hives must be branded in accordance with state or territory regulations.

 REQUIREMENT